thstanton/thstanton/README.md

 You can also find me on [LinkedIn](https://www.linkedin.com/in/thstanton/) - come and say hello!

 🚀 **Currently working on:** 🚀
+- Building a dinner party planning web app using TypeScript and Next.js, with a MongoDB/Prisma database
 - Bruno Simon's [Three.js Journey](https://threejs-journey.com/) course